Wyc Grousbeck: Career

 Besides the Celtics, Grousbeck has had numerous other business ventures.
-In 2010, he became Chairman of the Massachusetts Eye and Ear Infirmary (MEE), a research and clinical hospital specializing in blindness and deafness research.
+In 2010, he became chairman of the Massachusetts Eye and Ear Infirmary (MEE), a research and clinical hospital specializing in blindness and deafness research.
 Grousbeck instituted and led a capital campaign that raised $250 million for MEE, and led them to join Mass General Brigham medical system.
 In 2013, he co-founded Causeway Media Partners, LP, a growth equity partnership managing over $330 million, investing in sports technology and media companies such as Omaze, Inc., Zwift, FloSports, Freeletics, the PGA Tour, and SeatGeek.

-Wyc has served as Executive Producer on two recent Hollywood productions.
-He co-created and was an Executive Producer of the 2023 NBC sitcom Extended Family, loosely based on Grousbeck, his wife, and her ex-husband (a lifelong Celtics fan).
-Grousbeck also appeared in, and was an Executive Producer of, the critically acclaimed HBO Sports documentary on the Celtics, "Celtics City" which aired on HBO Max in 2025.
+Wyc has served as executive producer on two recent Hollywood productions.
+He co-created and was an executive producer of the 2023 NBC sitcom Extended Family, loosely based on Grousbeck, his wife, and her ex-husband (a lifelong Celtics fan).
+Grousbeck also appeared in, and was an executive producer of, the critically acclaimed HBO Sports documentary on the Celtics, Celtics City, which aired on HBO Max in 2025.

 Personal life

 Grousbeck married Emilia Fazzalari in 2017.
-They joined with fellow NBA owners Michael Jordan, Jeanie Buss and Wes Edens to found Cincoro Tequila, which launched in September 2019.
+They joined with fellow NBA owners Michael Jordan, Jeanie Buss, and Wes Edens to found Cincoro Tequila, which launched in September 2019.

 In 2022, Princeton University opened a new dormitory, Grousbeck Hall, which was funded through a donation from the Grousbeck family.
-Wyc and Emilia also created the Fazzalari Sky Bridge serving Boston Children’s Hospital patients, and support the Grousbeck Boys and Girls Club of Charlestown, Mass.
+Grousbeck and Fazzalari also created the Fazzalari Sky Bridge serving Boston Children’s Hospital patients, and they support the Grousbeck Boys and Girls Club of Charlestown.

 Grousbeck is an avid rock and blues drummer and guitarist.
-He has appeared on stage around Boston and New York City with his band French Lick, the Grammy nominated James Montgomery Band.
-He has shared bills with such headliners as Billy Idol, Gregg Allman, Lenny Kravitz, the B-52s, Flo Rida, and the J. Geils Band.
+He has appeared on stage around Boston and New York City with his band French Lick, and the Grammy-nominated James Montgomery Band.
+Grousbeck has shared bills with such headliners as Billy Idol, Gregg Allman, Lenny Kravitz, the B-52s, Flo Rida, and the J. Geils Band.